 All active duty and veteran students are encouraged to visit the Veterans Center

 Located on the second floor of the University Center, the Veterans Center was made possible thanks to a donation from Brig.
 Gen. Belisario J. Flores (B.B.A.’50), U.S. Air Force, Retired, and his wife, Adelina.
-The center is designated for St. Mary’s active duty and retired military members and includes collaboration stations, study pods, and relaxation areas.
+The center is designated for St. Mary’s active duty, veterans and retired military members and includes collaboration stations, study pods, and relaxation areas.

 About Brig.
 Gen. Belisario J. Flores

 Flores held the position of Assistant Adjutant General for Air for the State of Texas from 1971 to 1986, which made him the first Hispanic person to hold that position.
 Before graduating from St. Mary’s in 1950, he participated in the ROTC program and was commissioned a second lieutenant of Artillery.